Jun-Lizst/leo1234jv4/content/researchs/nutrient_sensing_mTORC1.md

 ![researchxxxxsensor](/img/amino_acid_sensors.png)

 To be active, mTORC1 requires the environmental presence of amino acids and glucose.
 While a mechanistic understanding of amino acid sensing by mTORC1 is emerging, how glucose activates mTORC1 remains mysterious.
 It was previously reported that mTORC1 senses a metabolite downstream of the aldolase and upstream of the GAPDH-catalysed steps of glycolysis and pinpoint dihydroxyacetone phosphate (DHAP) as the key molecule [[8](https://doi.org/10.1038/s42255-020-0250-5)].
-Now, we are one the way to discover the glucose sensor.
+Now, we are also on the way to discover the glucose sensor.